 As a formal calculus, the work of Douence et al. is more geared towards a formal understanding, and somewhat less towards a production programming language than ours.
 Nevertheless, there are clear similarities in the design: in particular, because only tail-recursive definitions are allowed, the patterns of execution are essentially regular languages.
-The use of regular languages to identify join points was also considered in [27], although there they range over paths in an object hierarchy, not over traces.

-An important difference between our proposal and that of Douence et al. is the association of a piece of advice with every pointcut.
+An important difference is the association of a piece of advice with every pointcut.
 In our setting, this would mean that every symbol declaration has an associated piece of code.
-Clearly this is very powerful, but it also makes it very difficult to track what is happening in the matching process, especially when the advice has side-effects.
-In cases where such behaviour is needed, we could use two tracematches instead of one.
+Clearly this is very powerful, but it also makes it very difficult to track what is happening in the matching process, especially when the advice has side effects.
+As we did not find any need for such expressiveness in our examples, we decided to eschew those complications.

 A second important difference concerns the treatment of the choice operator.
-In the design of Douence et al., $(\Box)$ is asymmetric, favouring the left-hand component where possible.
+In the design of Douence et al., (\Box) is asymmetric, favouring the left-hand component where possible.
 In our proposal R|S and S|R are equivalent patterns.
 Furthermore, if both R and S match, that may result in multiple variable bindings, and the advice is executed once for each binding.
 Several of the examples in Section 2 (in particular Observer and Connection Management) make essential use of such multiple bindings.